Dr. Veronica Devall's practice is based in Calgary, Alberta.

 It is my mission and life’s purpose to serve as a source to tapping into life’s vital force, blocking pathologies and pain, allowing the animal’s body its innate healing capacity to flourish.
 And perhaps, be an example for the 2-legged humans to take care of themselves.
 After all we need to be healthy for our fur kids to be healthy.

 I started as an emergency vet, getting my adrenaline rush from the trauma cases.
 After 3 years living a sleep deprived zombie life I went to locum work, which allowed me incredible adventure and the freedom to travel internationally for weeks to months at a time.
-This was fulfilling both professionally and personally for years but I knew there was always something more, a scratch to itch.
+This was fulfilling both professionally and personally for years but I knew there was always something more, an itch to scratch.
 While I was pondering what this was, life happened and 2 car accidents changed everything.

-It wasn’t until I was personally knocked off my butt with a back injury years into my career when I saw the power of the “different” kind of medicines.
+It wasn’t until I was personally knocked off my feet with a back injury years into my career when I saw the power of a “different” kind of medicine.
 I experienced chronic pain first hand and close up.
-Growing up as a non-believer and a “yah, prove it to me”, somewhat stubborn individual (not hard to believe you say) there was no way acupuncture was going to help with the pain.
+Growing up as a non-believer and a “yah, prove it to me”, somewhat stubborn individual there was no way acupuncture was going to help with the pain.
 No way!
-Well, guess what (and yes I’m sure you can guess, otherwise this story wouldn’t exist), it worked, profoundly.
+Well, guess what (and yes I’m sure you can guess, otherwise this story wouldn’t exist), it worked, and profoundly.
 The light suddenly went on and I immediately thought why am I not doing this for my patients!
-If this works for a doubter (placebo effect is not relevant) then it should work for animals because they don’t have a bias to new treatments one way or the other (no placebo effect).
+If this works for a doubter (placebo effect is not relevant) then it should work for my animal patients because they don’t have a bias to new treatments one way or the other (no placebo effect).